sclebo05/Kobra_Neo_LCD_Enable/README.md

 This is a fork of the publicly released Kobra Neo firmware version 1.3.3

 Performining minor adjustments for quality of life improvements.
+Most of these are centered around Octoprint functionality.

+- Enable M117 codes to allow Octoprint to send messages to the LCD
+- Enable M73 codes to allow updating the LCD progress bar from Octoprint
-- Square wave stepping
+- Enabled Square wave stepping for print quality
--
+- version number will read 1.3.3a as a visual indicator of accepted firmware